Get Started with SMAPI

 The authentication scheme for the Skill Management API is optimized for the case where the developer delegates API access permissions to a tool or service.

-If you are building your own tool or service to integrate with the API, you will need to implement OAuth 2.0 integration with Login with Amazon to request your users' authorization and retrieve access tokens used to call the Skill Management API.
-The API requires using the
+If you're building your own tool or service to integrate with the API, you must implement OAuth 2.0 integration with Login with Amazon to request your users' authorization and retrieve access tokens used to call the Skill Management API.
+The API requires the

 authorization code grant type.
-For details about how to get an access token, and the OAuth scopes that your application can request, see Get an Access Token for SMAPI.
+For details about how to get an access token, and the OAuth scopes that your tool can request, see Get an Access Token for SMAPI.

 The API's root endpoint is

-The access token retrieved from Login with Amazon must be provided in the
+You must provide the access token retrieved from Login with Amazon in the

-When you manage Alexa skills with ASK CLI or SMAPI, you need the JSON format for representing each resource.
+When you manage Alexa skills with ASK CLI or SMAPI, you need the JSON format to represent each resource.

-The SMAPI SDK, available for Node.js, Python, and Java, is one way to get started using SMAPI.
+The SMAPI SDK, available for Node.js, Python, and Java, is one way to get started with SMAPI.
 With the SMAPI SDK, you can use any of the Skill Management APIs to programmatically manage your skills.
-Learn how to get started by reviewing the following:
+To learn how to get started, see the following references: